DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: DP2Guard Algorithms and Architecture

-During each training round, an honest edge device $E_i$ randomly samples a mini-batch $d_i$ from its local dataset $D_i$, and computes a benign gradient $g_i$ accordingly.
+\textbf{3) Privacy-Preserving Hybrid Defense:} During each training round, an honest edge device $E_i$ randomly samples a mini-batch $d_i$ from its local dataset $D_i$, and computes a benign gradient $g_i$ accordingly.
 In contrast, malicious clients may submit adversarial gradients deliberately crafted to impair the performance of the global model.
 This behavior can be formally described as:

 where $\mathcal{A}{\text{attack}}(\cdot)$ denotes an attack-generation function that may utilize the current training round $t$, the set of gradients from honest clients $\mathcal{G}{\text{honest}}$, and auxiliary parameters $\Theta$.